vmware/chap/USERGUIDE.md

 * DequeBlock - the inner structure used for a deque (or for an std::queue that is based on one), which holds one or more entries on the deque
 * SSL - SSL type associated with openssl
 * SSL_CTX - SSL_CTX type associated with openssl
-* PyDictKeysObject -PyDictKeysObject associated with python (works python for 3.5, not for python 2.7)
+* PyDictKeysObject -PyDictKeysObject associated with python (works for python 3.5 but for python 2.6 or 2.7 it actually refers to just the triples associated with a dict)
+* PythonArenaStructArray - a singleton array of information about all the python arenas
+* PythonMallocedArena - an allocation made by malloc that contains an arena that in turn contains smaller python objects
+* SimplePythonObject - a python object that does not reference other python objects (e.g. str, int ...)
+* ContainerPythonObject - a python object that references other python objects (e.g. tuple, list, dict ...)

 Anywhere one can provide a pattern name preceded by '%', one can use **?** to narrow the scope to unsigned allocations that do not match any pattern.